EngsShi/react-native-xlog/README.md

 Wecha's Xlog framework for RN.

 You can send log to Xlog, and manager Xlog lifecycle.
+Handle js/native crash log in production builds.